pivotal/docs-tap/authn-authz/overview.hbs.md

 ## <a id="disclaimer"></a> Disclaimer

-[Tanzu Application Platform GUI](../tap-gui/about.md) does not make use of the described roles.
+[Tanzu Developer Portal](../tap-gui/about.md) does not make use of the described roles.
 Instead, it provides the user with view access for each cluster.